by The Benefactor

 That is where the universe is giving you an evolutionary experience . . . in gently influencing you to reconsider.
 Perhaps there are other people in your sphere of friends and acquaintances whose virtues and compatibility for the trustee role might be more than you had considered at first.

 That’s a simple misunderstanding.
-We state very clearly in all our trust materials — read them more carefully — that the trust is NEVER held liable for the debts or obligations of any trust officer — and that will include you.
-Regardless of whether you are the trustee and your SSN is on the bank account as the trustee, or you are playing some other role, no agency has ever penetrated any of our House of Freedom trusts for the debts and obligations of its officers.
+The trust is NEVER held liable for the debts or obligations of any trust officer — and that will include you.
+Regardless of whether you are the trustee and your SSN is on the bank account as the trustee, or you are playing some other role, no agency has ever penetrated any good Natural Law Trust for the debts and obligations of its officers.
 Trust money is legally separate money.
 That is part of what “asset protection” means.
 If the trust couldn’t do that, it wouldn’t be worth the paper it is written on.